vic-ma/howtodismantle.github.io/_posts/2025-06-05-Mission-RFC-Possible-Executing-Custom-Function-Modules-with-Integration-Flows.md

 ## Authentication

-The caller of the service mut be authenticated.
-The easiest way to do this is to go to the Integration Runtime in BTP portal and generate a pair of Service Keys.
-The Client ID and CLient Secret can be used for the call with Basic Authentification as user name and password.
+The caller of the service must be authenticated.
+The easiest way to do this is to go to the integration runtime in the BTP portal and generate a pair of service keys.
+You can use the client ID and client secret to authenticate the call, with basic authentication.

 ![image](/assets/2025-06-05/120.png)

 ## The Peakboard application

-The implementation on the Peakboard side is pretty easy.
-The screenshot shows a regular REST call to the our URL with one query parameter named I_VSTEL.
-We can use the value help (three dots) to choose the right path to the table data within the JSON.
-When the function module gets more complicated, the path for the prcoessing of the body might be a bit more complicated.
-But in our case the main payload is just the table of deliveries.
+In Peakboard Designer, we create a new JSON data source.
+It makes a call to our integration flow, with one query parameter called `I_VSTEL`.
+To choose the right path to the table data within the JSON string, we click on the three dots.
+This helps us select the right path.

+When the function module gets more complicated, the path for processing the body might also get more complicated.
+But in our case, the main payload is simply the table of deliveries.

 ![image](/assets/2025-06-05/130.png)